Last Updated on March 2, 2026 by Emily Hopkins

 The banking system in Portugal is connected through a network called Multibanco.
 This network system provides one of the most used and accepted methods in the country.
 But what does it mean for retirees in Portugal?

-Let’s divide this into two steps.
+Let’s break the process into two clear steps.

 Let’s Move to Europe